Division of Military Retirement Pay in a Divorce

 The trial court awarded spousal support of $1 per month to Wife.
 It also awarded her half of the monthly pension check, which it found to be community property.
 It ordered the Husband to pay for the amount outstanding for Wife’s hysterectomy operation.
 From this judgment, Mr. Neal appealed.

 The Court of Appeals said that an award of spousal support is left to the discretion of the trial court.
 It will only be disturbed on appeal if it is clearly unreasonable.

 Given the small amount the wife earned, it could not be said to be an unfair or unreasonable burden.

-Husband argues on appeal that Wife did not raise the medical bill in the pleadings.
+The husband argues on appeal that the Wife did not raise the medical bill in the pleadings.
 He claims that because of that, the court could not include it in the judgment.
 He cites the case of Johnson v.
 Johnson, 454 P.2d 590 (1969) in support.
 That case involved an award to a wife of money she gave her husband before marriage.

 The wife did not ask for the money in the pleading.
 Therefore, the appellate court ruled that the trial court could not order payment by the husband.
 The Court of Appeals distinguished this case from the Johnson case.

 It said that Wife’s pleadings asked for “such further items as the court deemed appropriate.”
 That language allowed the lower court to include the debt not specifically raised.